1964, Jan & Dean start recording “Little Old Lady (From Pasadena).”

 1967, around the UK – Jimi Hendrix played at the Elizabethan Ballroom in Manchester, The Bee Gees appeared at The Beachcomber in Nottingham, and Alan Price played at the Coatham Hotel in Redcar.

 1967, Pink Floyd played “Pow R Toc H” and “Astronomy Domine” live on the arts program The Look of the Week broadcast by BBC2 television.
-Syd Barrett and Roger Waters were interviewed by classic music critic Hans Keller.
-Below is video from that appearance.
+Syd Barrett and Roger Waters were interviewed by classic music critic Hans Keller. (see below)

 1968, Paul McCartney and John Lennon make a guest appearance on The Tonight Show to announce the creation of Apple Corps.